awsdocs/aws-systems-manager-user-guide/doc_source/Explorer.md

 OpsData is any operations data that is displayed in the Systems Manager Explorer dashboard\.
 Explorer retrieves OpsData from the following sources:
 + **Amazon Elastic Compute Cloud \(Amazon EC2\)**

-  Data displayed in Explorer includes: total number of instances, total number of managed and unmanaged instances, and a count of instances using a specific Amazon Machine Image \(AMI\)\.
+  Data displayed in Explorer includes: total number of nodes, total number of managed and unmanaged nodes, and a count of nodes using a specific Amazon Machine Image \(AMI\)\.
 + **Systems Manager OpsCenter**

   Data displayed in Explorer includes: a count of OpsItems by status, a count of OpsItems by severity, a count of open OpsItems across groups and across 30\-day time periods, and historical data of OpsItems over time\.
 + **Systems Manager Patch Manager**

-  Data displayed in Explorer includes a count of instances that aren't patch compliant\.
+  Data displayed in Explorer includes a count of nodes that aren't patch compliant\.
 + **AWS Trusted Advisor**

   Data displayed in Explorer includes: status of best practice checks for EC2 reserved instances in the areas of cost optimization, security, fault tolerance, performance, and service limits\.